 The Mission Reconfigurable Simulation Platform is designed to adapt to any military training requirement.
 It can flex in fidelity from handheld to portable to trailerized to institutional.
 It can support training from individual to mission rehearsal.
 It can be configured to train crews operating ground vehicles, aircraft, naval vessels, or construction equipment.

-The U.S. Army’s STE Reconfigurable Virtual Collective Trainer (RVCT) is a recent incarnation of the Mission Reconfigurable Open Systems Architecture.
+We support of the U.S. Army’s STE Reconfigurable Virtual Collective Trainer (RVCT) program with an incarnation of the Mission Reconfigurable Open Systems Architecture.
 This highly innovative point-of-need version of MR features tool-less setup where kit components (dashboards, weapon controls, steering wheels, pedals, etc.) are hand-guided into place and locked in with minimal force.
 Users can switch from full-crew M1A2 to a Bradley, Stryker or Apache helicopter configuration in less than 30 minutes each.
 The design allows these systems to run on any company’s properly configured software – a true open systems innovation.

 An early iteration of Mission Reconfigurable, the Virtual Convoy Operations Trainer was first fielded in 2004 and deployed to all 50 states and four territories.
 It is currently in its fifth major refresh with the National Guard and still going strong.
 It is a trailerized platoon trainer, interoperable up to company level.
 VCOT features high-fidelity weapons, exercises developed to meet the Army’s gunnery standards, and the ability to train both maneuver and gunnery together.